dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 meaning.
 They excel at vocabulary tests, dominate multiple choice, but suffer from a prefrontal defect where applied critical thinking is not available to them.
 Knowing they cannot, would they even dare to try?
 With the thought police over their shoulder?
-When they want to ascertain the extent and novelty of someone's internalized epistemic structures, they are capable of limited reasoning, given a short list of that person's academic degrees.
-That is all.
+When the educated populace want to ascertain the extent and novelty of someone's internalized epistemic structures, they are capable of limited reasoning, given a short list of that person's academic degrees, each degree corresponding to a lower epistemic bound of domain knowledge.
+This, in itself is valuable, but insufficient for true evolution.

 This leaves me with *nothing* and certainly without the respect I deserve.
 Perhaps I don't deserve much.
 I'm not asking for much, but